 \section{Problem Statement}

-Point clouds are often modelled as samples from a distribution concentrated near a geometric object \(X \subset \mathbb{R}^n\), with noise controlling the spread around \(X\)~\citep{carlsson_topology_2009}.
+Point clouds are often modelled as samples from a distribution concentrated near a geometric object \(X \subset \mathbb{R}^n\), with noise controlling the spread around \(X\)~\citep{carlssonTopologyData2009}.
 Under this view, common filtration techniques such as Vietoris–Rips and Čech are used to infer the Betti numbers of \(X\) from a finite sample \(\mathbb{X}\) (see Section~\ref{sec:persistent_homology}).
 Because these constructions relate points solely through pairwise spatial distances, they impose a uniform, isotropic threshold to define neighbourhoods and build simplicial complexes.
 However, in point clouds derived from time-series data, the relationships between samples reflect both spatial and temporal proximity.

-In this work, we consider a different setting in which the observed point cloud \( \mathbb{V} \subset \mathbb{R}^n \) is sampled at uniform time intervals from a dynamical process with observation noise.
-We assume the existence of an unobserved latent trajectory \( \mathbf{u}(t) \) evolving according to the same smooth flow introduced in Section~\ref{sec:background-recurrence}, governed by Eq.~(\ref{eq:dudt}), and we observe noisy samples given by Eq.~(\ref{eq:obsnoise}).
+In this work, a different setting is considered in which the observed point cloud \( \mathbb{V} \subset \mathbb{R}^n \) is sampled at uniform time intervals from a dynamical process with observation noise.
+It is assumed that there exists an unobserved latent trajectory \( \mathbf{u}(t) \) evolving according to the smooth flow introduced in Section~\ref{sec:background-recurrence}, governed by Eq.~(\ref{eq:dudt}), and that noisy samples are observed according to Eq.~(\ref{eq:obsnoise}).

 Thus, the point cloud \( \mathbb{V} = \{ \mathbf{v}(t_i) \}_{i=1}^N \) represents a time-parametrised dynamical process rather than a static geometric object, with its spatial density reflecting the local speed of the flow—denser in slow regions and sparser in fast ones.
-This anisotropic sampling invalidates the assumption that uniform spatial distances between points define meaningful neighbourhoods.
-Consequently, standard isotropic filtrations may fail to recover the true topological structure of the trajectory \( \mathbf{u}(t) \).
+This anisotropic induced spatial density invalidates the assumption that uniform spatial distances between points define meaningful neighbourhoods, and standard isotropic filtrations may therefore fail to recover the true topological structure of the trajectory \( \mathbf{u}(t) \).